MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 Once the instance is deleted, you will also have to delete the two databases created in SQL MI.
 In the resource view, select the two databases (depending on what name you gave to your SQL MI instance) and select **Delete**.
 With the two databases deleted, you can recreate your Microsoft Azure Monitor SCOM managed instance (preview).

-### If an Arc instance to connect to private cloud with some resources is available, will Microsoft Azure Monitor SCOM managed instance (preview) scale to those resources in the future?
+### If an Arc instance to connect to private cloud with some resources is available, will Microsoft Azure Monitor SCOM managed instance (preview) scale to those resources?

-In the future, yes.
-Customers will be able to deploy System Center Operations Manager anywhere, and that capability will come through Arc.
-Arc-enabled on-premises deployment will have incremental features as compared to current on-premises System Center Operations Manager.
+Currently this is not supported.
 Today, independent of System Center Operations Manager, customers can install an Arc agent on a VM running on-premises and start seeing the resource in the Azure portal.
 Once they start seeing the resource in the Azure portal, they can use the Azure services for that resource (and incur the appropriate costs).

 ### How will network monitoring be done on Microsoft Azure Monitor SCOM managed instance (preview)?

 Microsoft Azure Monitor SCOM managed instance (preview) and System Center Operations Manager share the same feature set.
-If it can be done in System Center Operations Manager today, it will be done in Microsoft Azure Monitor SCOM managed instance (preview) the next day.

 ### How is Microsoft Azure Monitor SCOM managed instance (preview) different from running System Center Operations Manager in Azure VMs?

 - Microsoft Azure Monitor SCOM managed instance (preview) is native to Azure while running System Center Operations Manager in Azure VMs is not a native solution.
-That means Microsoft Azure Monitor SCOM managed instance (preview) will integrate smoothly with Azure and all of Azure’s updates will be available to Microsoft Azure Monitor SCOM managed instance (preview).
+This means, Microsoft Azure Monitor SCOM managed instance (preview) will integrate smoothly with Azure and all of Azure’s updates will be available to Microsoft Azure Monitor SCOM managed instance (preview).
-- In terms of ease of deployment, Microsoft Azure Monitor SCOM managed instance (preview) is easy to deploy while running VMs in Azure takes possibly months of effort (and requires technical knowledge).
+- In terms of ease of deployment, Microsoft Azure Monitor SCOM managed instance (preview) is easy to deploy while running VMs in Azure takes possibly months of effort (and requires in depth technical knowledge).
 - Microsoft Azure Monitor SCOM managed instance (preview) uses SQL MI as the backend for database management by default.
-- Microsoft Azure Monitor SCOM managed instance (preview) will come with backup and disaster recovery built in.
+- Microsoft Azure Monitor SCOM managed instance (preview) comesk with backup and disaster recovery built in.

 ### What does line-of-sight mean?